2016-17 NH Bar Member Annual Requirements

 Check the Box - Support NHBA Pro Bono

-Make a donation to the NHBA Pro Bono Referral Program by checking off the box on
+make a donation to the NHBA Pro Bono Referral Program by checking the box on your Bar

 So just what does Pro Bono do with the funds it receives through grants and donations?